-- 1. This figure represents the actual STI earned for performance in FY2014 (to be paid in FY2015).
-The Managing Director is obliged to accept half of his STI in cash (paid at the same time as for other Executives); the remaining amount of his STI earned is required to be invested in Company shares, which are subject to disposal restrictions for 3 years.
-STI payments are only finalised and made after the Auditors have signed the statutory financial statements in September 2014. - 2.
-This figure represents the market value of the performance rights (Performance Rights) that vest based on multiyear performance up to and including FY2014.
+- 1. This figure represents the actual STI earned for performance in FY2015 (to be paid in FY2016).
+The Managing Director is obliged to accept 50% of his STI in cash (paid at the same time as for other Executives); the remaining 50% of his STI earned is required to be invested in Company shares purchased on-market, which are subject to disposal restrictions for 3 years.
+STI payments are only finalised and made after the Auditors have signed the statutory financial statements in September 2015. - 2.
+This figure represents the market value of the performance rights (Performance Rights) that have vested based on multi-year performance up to and including FY2015.
 The market value is calculated by multiplying the number of vested rights by the 5-day volume weighted average share price (VWAP) up to and including the date of vesting.
-Performance Rights, including those granted in FY2014, that remained unvested as at 30 June 2014 do not appear in this table, as no actual value was realised by Executives from these Performance Rights during FY2014. - 3.
-This figure represents non-monetary benefits such as health insurance cover and motor vehicle running costs that do not form part of the Executive's cash salary. - 4.
-During the year, Mr Rex also received a one-off allocation of 600,000 shares on 1 July 2013, pursuant to his 2008 Executive Service Agreement, as previously disclosed to the market.
-Mr Rex, upon his appointment as Managing Director on 1 July 2008 received equity based retention rights which gave him an entitlement to receive 600,000 ordinary shares in the Company, conditional upon his continuing his employment as Managing Director until 1 July 2013.
-This condition having been fully satisfied, 100% of equity based retention rights granted vested on 1 July 2013.
-The market value of the shares allocated in respect of the vested retention rights was \$21,233,700 based upon the 5-day volume weighted average share price (VWAP) up to and including the date of vesting (refer to Table 20).
+Performance Rights, including those granted in FY2015, which remained unvested as at 30 June 2015 do not appear in this table, as no actual value was realised by Executives from these Performance Rights during FY2015. - 3.
+This figure represents non-monetary benefits such as health insurance cover and motor vehicle running costs that do not form part of the Executive's cash salary.

-The remuneration outcomes for the Executives continue to align with the overall performance of the Group, which has remained strong throughout FY2014.
-The high levels of at-risk rewards earned in FY2014 reflect the Group's continuing strong performance, both in absolute terms and relative to its peers.
+The remuneration outcomes for the Executives continue to align with the overall performance of the Group, which has remained strong throughout FY2015.
+The high levels of at-risk rewards earned in FY2015 reflect the Group's continuing strong performance, both in absolute terms and relative to its peers.